AlexMMcConnell/rails-engine/README.md

 # Rails Engine

 [Rails Engine](https://backend.turing.edu/module3/projects/rails_engine/) is a Ruby on Rails application designed by [Turing School of Software and Design](turing.io).
 This is the backend portion, which is designed with one primary purpose in mind; creating an API to communicate with a separate frontend application.
+The frontend application can be located [here](https://github.com/AlexMMcConnell/rails_engine_fe).

 ## Versions